hasufell/hasufell.github.io/posts/2024-05-07-ultimate-string-guide.md

 - [System.File.OsPath](https://hackage.haskell.org/package/file-io-0.1.1/docs/System-File-OsPath.html)

-This strategy has been used for filepaths, where `unix` package uses `PosixString`, `Win32` package uses `WindowsString` and the platform agnostic `directory` and `filo-io` packages use `OsString`, combining the APIs of Unix and Windows.
+This strategy has been used for filepaths, where `unix` package uses `PosixString`, `Win32` package uses `WindowsString` and the platform agnostic `directory` and `file-io` packages use `OsString`, combining the APIs of Unix and Windows.
 More information on this with examples and API explanation can be found [here](https://hasufell.github.io/posts/2022-06-29-fixing-haskell-filepaths.html).